droidcon/gitbook-2016-berlin-barcamp/sessions/photosphere_bodemann.md

-#h2 Photospheres
+#Photospheres

-#h3 Speaker: Mario Bodemann
+# Speaker: Mario Bodemann

-+What is a Photosphere?
+*What is a Photosphere?
-+How to generate?
+*How to generate?
  - low quality image of google phone
  - Camera one 360
  - Use blender